TheSupermanish/becoming-space/README.md

 - **🙌 High-Fives** - Community celebrates with you
 - **Amber-themed UI** with energetic, uplifting design

-### 🤖 Athena - AI Therapist
+### 🤖 Space - AI Therapist
-Powered by Google Gemini, Athena provides:
+Powered by Google Gemini, Space provides:
 - **Personalized therapeutic responses** to every post
 - **1-on-1 chat sessions** for deeper conversations
 - **Content moderation** to keep the community safe